Snowfighter/MoviesFolderPrettifier/README.md

 ## API

 My choice for a movie database obviously fell on [IMDb](https://www.imdb.com), but they had no native api :disappointed: So I found [The Movie Database (TMDb)](https://www.themoviedb.org), which has an [API](https://developers.themoviedb.org/3/getting-started/introduction), that accommodates all my needs.
+I can send a GET seach request based on the name of the movie file and get all the information about the flick including the genre information.

+## api_request.py